guardian/janus-app/README.md

 #### Install Node

 The version is specified in `.nvmrc`.
 Dependencies will be installed as part of the sbt run command.

+When developing locally, you can also run `npm --prefix frontend i` from the project root to install dependencies.

 #### Obtain configuration